 Figure 1.
 The uniform background magnetic is set on z direction (orange).
 The electrostatic field is marked with green.
-The electromagnetic field propagates along z direction , with the linear polarization along x direction.
-The electron orbit has been plotted in black.
+The electromagnetic field propagates along z direction , with the linear polarization along x direction and electric field intensity Ew.
+The electron orbit has been plotted in black.( Ew should be introduced, also these two symbols X & x are easy to be messed up.)